Knowledge Graphs and AI in the Pharmaceutical and Healthcare Industry: Part 3

 One notion is to realize clinical decision support services, where everyday tasks are undertaken in the EHR will be interconnected to knowledge discovery and assisted and guided patient pathways (AI).
 Using Natural Language Processing, Machine Learning, Deep-learning to extract concepts out the vast amount of data, link these via semantic models (Semantic AI) to related areas such as recent and on topic research papers, codified procedures, routines and policies, or connecting to peers and colleagues (knowledge profiles with skill, competencies) for further conversations and investigations.

-Another route is to address the need to data-science and analytics to deliver new findings and research based on the data assets, using, i.e., FHIR Clinical Reasoning in combination with the smart semantic information engine to link, augment and visualize data and patterns.
+Another route is to address the need for data science and analytics to deliver new findings and research based on the data assets, using, i.e., FHIR Clinical Reasoning in combination with the smart semantic information engine to link, augment and visualize data and patterns.

 Digital Workplace for clinicians will be built on-top the technology stack at hand, and because of this, the different layers of codification need to meld together into a cohesive unit of work.

 Last but not least is the learning continuum.
 The practitioners need to be on a never-ending route of learning to be able to serve and be spearheading their expertise.
 This journey with education pathways and learning objects have to be closely interconnected to everyday work.
 And it also needs to be highly contextual, using the practitioner’s knowledge profile as a connector to all available resources.
 This infrastructure of learning resources will be one key component in the information environment where the smart semantic information engine will interplay.